cdwuk/docker-root/docker-apps/linux/python-standard/readme.txt

 # Delete all images
 docker rmi $(docker images -q)

 # ==========Kubernetes ======== you will need an Azure subscription to do this ===================
+# You are now going to use the Azure 'az' command to perform tasks in Azure

-# create resource group
+# create a new resource group in your Azure subscription
 az group create -l westeurope -n myrg

-# create AKS cluster
+# create AKS cluster using your unique name
-az aks create -g myrg -n aksz99
+az aks create -g myrg -n aks-my-name

 # download credentials into local file
-az aks get-credentials --name aksz99 --resource-group aksz99rg
+az aks get-credentials --name aks-my-name --resource-group myrg

 #test that credentials work ok
 kubectl get all